We are looking for team members that are humble, smart, and hungry.

 Physician- Primary Investigator

 We are seeking a full time Internist or Family Practice Physician.
 Endocrinology experience is appreciated but not necessary.
+Much of the work is what you would expect at any private medical practice, but there is so much more.
 Working with major pharmaceutical companies from all over the world is a dynamic aspect to our practice.
 Our clinical research business is more than Diabetes and Endocrinology, we are currently conducting research into Fatty liver/NASH, Orthopedics / Arthritis, Hemochromatosis, Gastroenterology, Dermatology, Obesity, Hypertension, Hyperlipidemia, Male hypogonadism, and the list is always expanding.
 We are also not dependent on medical insurance as 80% of our revenue is earned through clinical research.
 That fact allows us to expand and serve our community in ways that most medical practices can not.

 Pay is competitive and benefits might surprise you. $120k to $150k– Your fit, personality, and experience will determine what you take home.
 Other parts of our compensation packages include: